xerolinux/XeroSite/docs/tech/cosmic-experience.md

   <img src="https://i.imgur.com/TPjWMjR.png">
 </p>

 I type my super secure password in n wait to see the Desktop.
 So far so good, or so I thought.
 More anxiety, as when I opened the Cosmic file manager, what I saw wasn't so great; icons were blacked out, and performance was shit.
 Being an **nVidia** user, I thought could be a driver issue since on first boot it uses the not so great `nouveau` ones.
-That's why my first reflex was to install them GPU drivers.
-So I did.
+That's why my first reflex was to install them, so I did.

 <p align="center">
   <img src="https://i.imgur.com/VotUyBS.jpeg">